Updated: Nov 7, 2020

 3- My own addition - record yourself and imagine yourself in a room full of people.
 This will help you to get past the fear of people listening in on you.

-4- The utilisation of various relaxation techniques such as the Alexander technique and the Feldenkrais method, which help one to relax the muscles, create awareness and focus motor movement and mental processes with greater ease, are further beneficial.
+4- The utilization of various relaxation techniques such as the Alexander or Scaramuzza technique and the Feldenkrais method, which help one to relax the muscles, create awareness and focus motor movement and mental processes with greater ease, are further beneficial.

 5- Finally, you should be confident in your abilities and trust that you are able to perform, able to succeed and able to bring wonderful entertainment to an audience who longs to hear your performance.